The Best Questions for Pediatricians

 1. Do you have weekend hours?
 If so, what are they?

-This is one of the most important questions to ask potential pediatricians.
+This is one of the most important questions for pediatricians.
 Why?
 Because if your practice does not have weekend hours and you believe your baby needs to be seen over the weekend, you need to price out how much an urgent care visit might cost you.
 Even though I have insurance, I pay out of pocket $180ish/urgent care visit😕

 2. What is your latest appointment during the week?

-Another one of the most important questions to ask potential pediatricians has to do with the time of the last available appointment.
+Another one of the most important questions for pediatricians has to do with the time of the last available appointment.
 If the last appointment is 4:30 pm and daycare tells you at 4:45 pm that you need to pick up your sick child/they can’t return to school without a doctor’s note, you need to figure out a Plan B.

 3. What time do you close on Friday?

-While this may seem to be one of the sillier questions to ask potential pediatricians, it really does matter.
+While this may seem to be one of the sillier questions for pediatricians, it really does matter.
 Many offices close at noon.
 See if yours is open a bit later on Fridays!

 4. What is your earliest available appointment for sick children?

-This is another one of the most important questions to ask potential pediatricians because you want to know what will happen if you call first thing in the morning.
+This is another one of the most important questions for pediatricians because you want to know what will happen if you call first thing in the morning.
 Will the office will tell you to come in ASAP?
 Or will they put you in the last afternoon time slot?

 5. What is your latest available appointment for sick children? / can my child be seen same-day?